g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

 People wrongly call this sort of thing 'pretentious', because people don't get that pretension is about _pretence_: pretending to be deeper than you are.
 Being abstruse is something else.
-It's melancholy but not self-pitying and not life-denying.
-It's cynical but not sneering and not unkind.
+It's melancholy but not self-pitying and not life-denying. <a href="#fn:7" id="fnref:7">7</a> It's cynical but not sneering and not unkind.
 The grail.
 <!-- Its misanthropy is pretty toothless – we are just 'evil apes'.  -->

 Subcultures and archetypes it depicts perfectly: cops, drugs, organic racism, theoretical racism, rave philosophers, locker room nastiness, bureaucrats, petit bourgeois, haute bourgeois, realpolitik operators, depressed leftists, and the various kinds of <a href="{{temp}}">revolutionary</a>.
 They don't do quite as well on fascism or neoliberalism or centrism.
 But still more accurate and thoughtful than almost any radicals.